 Some photographers disagree with this type of subscription model given that there are alternative softwares available for a one-off payment such as Affinity Photo and Luminar.

 Look for offers online by searching ‘adobe lightroom classic download’.
-To buy Lightroom Classic direct click here for the latest Adobe plans.
+Or to buy Lightroom Classic direct click here for the latest Adobe plans.

 Once you are registered for one of Adobe’s Creative Cloud plans look for the Lightroom download button to get the software on your laptop, PC or Mac.